socrata/datasync/guides/setup-standard-job-headless.md

 bodyclass: homepage
 ---

-For information on using DataSync in GUI (Graphical User Interface) mode which we recommend reading first in any case refer to the [guide to setup a standard job (GUI)]({{ site.root }}/guides/setup-standard-job.html)
+NOTICE: Before using DataSync in headless mode, we recommend familiarizing yourself with DataSync through the UI.
+For information on using DataSync's UI please see [guide to setup a standard job (GUI)]({{ site.root }}/guides/setup-standard-job.html)

 <div class="well">
 <strong>NOTICE: The guide below only pertains to DataSync versions 1.0 and higher</strong>
 </div>

-DataSync jobs can be run in headless/command-line mode in one of two ways: (1) passing job parameters as command-line arguments/flags or (2) running an .sij file that was saved using the user interface which contains the job parameters.
-This guide focuses on (1) which enables configuring and running a DataSync job without any usage of the GUI.
-This enables complete control to integrate DataSync into ETL code or software systems.
-It is recommended that you first familiarize yourself with DataSync by using the GUI because it is often easier to start there and then move to using the tool headlessly.
+DataSync's command line interface, or "headless mode," enables easy integration of DataSync into ETL code or other software systems.
+DataSync jobs can be run from the command line in one of two ways: (1) passing job parameters as command-line arguments/flags or (2) running an .sij file that was previously saved using the user interface.
+This guide focuses on (1).

 ### Step 1: Establish “global” configuration (e.g. authentication details)
 The “global” configuration settings (domain, username, password, logging dataset ID, etc) apply to all DataSync jobs (i.e. they are not specific to a single job).

 The configuration settings are stored in a json file, e.g. config.json, within a single object.
-Each of the options are described in the table below, but at minimum, the four options in the example below are required:
+The four options in the example below are required:
 ```json
 {
     "domain": "<YOUR DOMAIN>",